salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-This distortion retrieves the number of data items in its synthetic storage.
+This distortion retrieves the number of data items in its synthetic storage.<hr>
 <a name="storagedocsremoveitem-valuemd"></a>

 ## value: Storage.prototype.removeItem [Main]